-- Approved Woods: Western Red Cedar, Spanish Cedar, Cypress, Alder or Mahogany - Panels: All panels are milled lumber - Trim: All trim is milled lumber or rough cut cedar. - Prohibitions: The use of sheet lumber (such as plywood, composite board or Masonite) for gate construction
+- Approved Woods: Western Red Cedar, Spanish Cedar, Cypress, Alder or Mahogany - Panels: All panels shall be milled lumber - Trim: All trim shall be milled lumber or rough-cut cedar. - Prohibitions: The use of sheet lumber (such as plywood, composite board or Masonite) for gate construction.

-- Frame Material Thickness: 1 1/2 in. minimum (includes all structural members and facing/ planking except where a panel design is used) - Panel Material Thickness: 3/4 in. minimum set in with an authentic sticking detail (no applied panels with offset applied trim).
-Panels can be butted boards set in a wood channel.
+- Frame Material Thickness: One-and-a-half (1 1⁄2) inches minimum (includes all structural members and facing/ planking except where a panel design is used) - Panel Material Thickness: Three-quarters (3/4) inch minimum set in with an authentic sticking detail (no applied panels with offset applied trim).
+Panels may be butted boards set in a wood channel.

-- Handles: Rustic, wrought iron in appearance with or without embellishment - Hinges: Exposed strap hinges or pin hinges with oil rubbed or black iron finish. - Finish: Oil rubbed or black iron finish - Prohibitions: Hidden leaf hinges, bright brass or bronze finishes.
+- Handles: Rustic, wrought iron in appearance with or without embellishment. - Hinges: Exposed strap hinges or pin hinges with oil rubbed or black iron finish. - Finish: Oil rubbed or black iron finish. - Prohibitions: Hidden leaf hinges, bright brass or bronze finishes.

 - Edges: All edges are routed, carved, or rough sawn.
-No use of applied molding to create edge details. - Surface Construction: Planar, flat with visual expression of composing lumber units (such as butted vertical boards). - Jointing: Clear indication of connection such as visual expression of mortise and tendon and or mechanical/ wrought fastener/ rivet. - Visual Expression of Structure: Clear visual expression of gate leaf and the structure supporting it (such as cross bucks or frame).
+No use of applied molding to create edge details. - Surface Construction: Planar, flat with visual expression of composing lumber units (such as butted vertical boards). - Jointing: Clear indication of connection such as visual expression of mortise and tendon and or mechanical / wrought fastener / rivet. - Visual Expression of Structure: Clear visual expression of gate leaf and the structure supporting it (such as cross bucks or frame).